Gene Pitney's Big Sixteen, Volume Two

-Gene Pitney's Big Sixteen, Volume Two is American singer Gene Pitney's tenth album, released on the Musicor label in the United States in 1965.
-The album was released as Gene Pitney's More Big Sixteen on the Stateside label in the United Kingdom.
+Gene Pitney's Big Sixteen, Volume Two is a compilation album by American singer Gene Pitney released on the Musicor label in the United States in 1965.
+The album was released as Gene Pitney's More Big Sixteen on the Stateside label in the United Kingdom and served as a companion volume to Gene Pitney's Big Sixteen released the previous year.

-The compilation album featured Pitney's two most recent hit singles - "It Hurts to Be in Love" and "I'm Gonna Be Strong" - together with a range of lesser hits and album-only tracks from earlier releases and one new track, "Fool Killer".
+The compilation album featured Pitney's two most recent hit singles at the time, "It Hurts to Be in Love" and "I'm Gonna Be Strong", along with a range of lesser hits and album-only tracks from earlier releases and one new track, "Fool Killer".